megazazik/validate/README.md

 -   the schema's `validate` method can receive some additional info for validation rules
 -   schema and validation results are fully type checked with minimum efforts

-Known issues: there are wrong behavior of types when the typescript option "strictFunctionTypes" is enabled.
+Known issues: there is wrong behavior of types when the typescript option "strictFunctionTypes" is enabled.

 ## Schema initialization